Beta-51/LusiiClaimPluginBTA/README.md

-# LusiiClaimPluginBTA
-A plugin for claiming chunks in BTA!
-7.1 prerelease a1
+A claim plugin(mod) for the Better than Adventure! mod for b1.7.3!